Guest blogger: Renee Golland, Bachelor of Communications (Media Studies)

-To maintain this achievement I have to be really disciplined and stick to some hard and fast rules, including:
+To maintain this achievement I have to be really disciplined.

 - Allocating a designated time in the day or week to study – a non-movable appointment with the books.
 This includes studying during my lunch breaks at work.
 It all adds up!